 It is about 1.5 km from Naruko Onsen town and has been used as a hot spring resort since ancient times, so there are many inns where you can stay overnight or cook your own meals

-It is also effective for cuts, peripheral circulatory disorders, and poor circulation, and the source of the "bicarbonate spring" is a "moor spring"
+In addition, it is effective for cuts, peripheral circulatory disorders, and cold sensitivity, and among the "bicarbonate springs" of the source, there"moor spring".

 Higashinaruko Onsen <Information>